todc/todc-bootstrap/CONTRIBUTING.md

 # Contributing to TODC Bootstrap

+We welcome contributions from *everyone*.
+While contributing, please follow the project [code of conduct](https://github.com/todc-bootstrap/todc-bootstrap/blob/master/CODE_OF_CONDUCT.md), so that everyone can be included.

 Looking to contribute something to TODC Bootstrap? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution